brooklabteam/Mada-Bat-CoV/README.md

 ---

-2. Now, because many of the contigs will overlap in sequences and slow our mapping down, we can deduplicate the compiled .fasta for each of the tissues using the program [CD-HIT](http://weizhong-lab.ucsd.edu/cd-hit/).
+2. Now, because many of the contigs will overlap in sequences and slow our mapping down, we can deduplicate the compiled .fasta for each of the contigs for all tissues using the program [CD-HIT](http://weizhong-lab.ucsd.edu/cd-hit/).
 You'll need to [install this](https://github.com/weizhongli/cdhit/wiki/2.-Installation) on your home computer first.
 If using MacOS, I recommend using bioconda to do it--see [here](https://anaconda.org/bioconda/cd-hit).
 Once installed, you can deduplicate each of the contig files via the following command line script in the same folder as the downloaded contigs (here shown just for the fecal contigs file -- you will need to run it for all three tissue types).
 This command :

 ```
 cd-hit-est -i rr034b1_feces_all_non_host_contigs.fasta -c 0.95 -o rr034b1_feces_all_non_host_contigs_DEDUP.fasta -M 0